-You get not only a pretty UI but also a solid set of features to help you in the best way possible.
+You get not only a pretty UI, but also a solid set of features to help you in the best way possible.
 You can manage startup tasks, clean temporary/cache files, manage running services, uninstall packages, and monitor your system resources easily.
-Check out their GitHub page for installation instructions.

-You probably know about the default “top” CLI tool.
-It’s still useful – but not the best out there.
+You probably know about the default “top” CLI tool to monitor processes in your system.
+It is still useful – but not the best out there.

 So if you’re looking for a better command-line based tool, htop is the perfect replacement.
 You no longer need to type in the process number to kill it, just navigate to it and end it.
-It’s way easier and faster than the traditional top CLI tool.
+It is way easier and faster than the traditional top CLI tool.

 You can also take a look at our list of top alternatives to find more utilities for system monitoring.